Short link: opensrs.help/migration

 In your current system

-- At least two weeks prior to the switchover, lower the TTL (time to live) value to less than an hour on the DNS Zone records for the domains.
+At least two weeks before the switchover, lower the TTL (time to live) value to less than an hour on the DNS Zone records for the domains.

-- Make note of the old TTL value.
-If it was 3600 seconds, you need to wait at least 1 hour (3600 seconds) to be sure that DNS servers across the Internet have picked up the new, lower TTL value.
-If the TTL was 86000, you need to wait a day, etc. If you don’t change the TTL on a DNS Zone record it will take longer to deliver mail to the OpenSRS Email Service after the MX record has been changed to point to OpenSRS.
-It will also take longer for end users to be directed to the new service.
+Make a note of the old TTL value.
+If it was 3,600 seconds, you need to wait at least 1 hour (3,600 seconds) to be sure that DNS servers across the Internet have picked up the new, lower TTL value.
+If the TTL was 86,000, you need to wait a day, etc. If you don’t change the TTL on a DNS Zone record, it will take longer to deliver mail to the OpenSRS Email Service after the MX record has been changed to point to OpenSRS.
+It will also take longer for end-users to be directed to the new service.

-- Inform your users that you will be migrating their email accounts to a new email system.
-Let them know that, once their accounts are migrated, they will have to reconfigure their Web-based email signature, auto-reply, forwarding, and filter settings.
+Inform your users that you will be migrating their email accounts to a new email system.
+Let them know that once their accounts are migrated, they will have to reconfigure their Web-based email signature, auto-reply, forwarding, and filter settings.
 We have some communication templates that you can use to inform your end-users of the planned migration.

 In the Reseller Control Panel

-- Define default settings for domains on your company profile page, including default branding, account limits, language, and time zone settings.
-For more information, see Setting default company preferences.
+- Set the default settings for domains on your company profile page, including default branding, account limits, language, and time zone settings.

-We recommend performing these tasks well in advance - approximately 1 week - to avoid any hiccups.
+We recommend performing these tasks well in advance, approximately one week, to avoid any hiccups.
 It is possible, however, to perform them on the day of migration.

 In your current system